 The Best Spots in San Francisco for Vegetarian Dining

-San Francisco has long been a proponent of clean eating, sustainable farming, and locally sourced cuisine.
+San Francisco has been a proponent of clean eating, sustainable farming, and locally sourced cuisine since the Summer of Love.
 We excel at eating responsibly!
 It should come as no surprise then that the city has plenty to offer vegetarian visitors when they dine out.
 Here are our picks for the best places to find meatless meals.
-(Vegan friends, take note: most of these places can cater to you, too!)
+(Vegan friends, take note: most of these places can cater to you, too!
+But if that's not enough, here are eight vegan restaurants you need to eat at in San Francicso.)

 Cotogna (490 Pacific Ave.)